 To open or strengthen avenues of engagement between the Awardee and the scientific community of Poland, in areas of interest to the AVS and PVS.

 Obligations of the Awardee

-The 2019 Awardee will visit Poland in 2019.
-The visit will normally consist of a 2-day (minimum) visit to a single major research institution.
+The 2023 Awardee will visit Poland in 2023.
+The visit will normally consist of a 2-day (minimum) visit to a single major research institution or conference in Poland.
 The Awardee will submit a trip report to the AVS for the benefit of interested parties.